-Budgeted cost: £ 27483
+Budgeted cost: £ 4910

-Activity How Challenge is addressed Evidence that supports this approach A: Challenge 5,4 ELSA support (1:15) This intervention is supervised by the EPs and evaluations from various Local Authorities found that 'teachers were able to identify a measurable and significant improvement in the students' emotional literacy within the school after students had received ELSA support' and 'the qualitative analysis indicates that the majority of students have found working with ELSAs a positive experience'.
+Activity How Challenge is addressed Evidence that supports this approach A: Challenge 5,4 ELSA or Emotional support (1:15) Additional staff being trained 2023-24 This intervention is supervised by the EPs and evaluations from various Local Authorities found that 'teachers were able to identify a measurable and significant improvement in the students' emotional literacy within the school after students had received ELSA support' and 'the qualitative analysis indicates that the majority of students have found working with ELSAs a positive experience'.
 B: Challenge 5,4 Attendance Officer and Family Signposting The importance of parental involvement/engagement and effective home-school links is widely acknowledged and accepted by practitioners who are keen to build on existing practice.
-Creating a 'space' in which to develop home-school links can be an important starting point (Dyson et al, 2007, C: Challenge 5 Lego Club (1:8) LEGO has been adapted as a therapeutic modality for increasing motivation to participate in social skills intervention, and providing a medium through which children with social and communication difficulties can learn social communication skills.
-E: Challenge 5 Playground buddy scheme, Peer mentors' scheme F: Challenge 5 & 6 Extra Curricula activities - contribution to cost of clubs and trips https://d2tic4wvo1iusb.cloudfront.net/documents/support- for-schools/bitesize- support/Pupil_Premium_Guidance.pdf Wider strategy to support health and wellbeing.
+Creating a 'space' in which to develop home-school links can be an important starting point (Dyson et al, 2007, C: Challenge 5 Lego Club (KS1 and KS2) Lego Therapy LEGO has been adapted as a therapeutic modality for increasing motivation to participate in social skills intervention, and providing a medium through which children with social and communication difficulties can learn social communication skills.
+E: Challenge 5 Playground buddy scheme, Peer mentors' scheme Development of lunchtime provision with a wider range of activities targeted on engagement for all children.
+Opportunity for children to become playground squad members and support others.
+Development of the use of restorative practice to improve children's experience of lunchtimes.

+F: Challenge 5 & 6 Extra Curricula activities - contribution to cost of clubs and trips. https://d2tic4wvo1iusb.cloudfront.net/documents/support- for-schools/bitesize- support/Pupil_Premium_Guidance.pdf Wider strategy to support health and wellbeing.
+Holiday club funded for identified PP children.
 Provision of School Uniform Ensuring equal access for all.
+Cocoon Kids Therapy for identified children

-Total budgeted cost: £ 124,308 (additional funds from core delegated)
+Total budgeted cost: £ 143,806 (additional funds from core delegated)